imponenm/orator-rust/README.md

 # Orator-Rust
-This is an endpoint for running a text-to-speech endpoint.
-It's written in Rust and uses the Axum webserver framework to get around issues related to Python/FastAPI/GIL, which make it impossible to stream bytes back to the client as the model generates them, due to the blocking nature of FastAPI.
+This is an endpoint for running parler-TTS concurrently on a GPU.

+It's a slight modification of the parlerTTS model within Candle (https://github.com/huggingface/candle).

+The main difference is the KV cache is no longer stored within the ParlerTTS struct.
+Instead, you create a separate cache for each thread being run.

+It's worth noting this did not improve the performance of ParlerTTS, as it's a pretty computational intensive model.
+Still a fun project for learning though!